 News

-Visualizing the Birth of Modern Tokyo (VTx) 2023 course run.
+Visualizing the Birth of Modern Tokyo (VTx) course, 2024

 VTx travels through time into the making of modern Tokyo through the tradition of the “100 views”: